appirio-tech/tc-site/README.md

 ### Recommend Workflow for Working on a Challenge ###

-These are some workflows to help you get starting with Git.
-Once you become more familiar, you can modify the workflow to fit your style.
+These are some recommended workflows to help you get started with Git.
+Once you become more familiar with Git, you can modify the workflow to fit your style.

 **Working on a challenge**

-1. Clone the repository. `git clone https://gitlab.com/topcoderinc/tc-site.git dev`
+1. Clone the repository. `git clone https://gitlab.com/topcoderinc/tc-site.git`
     * If you already have a repository setup, be sure to pull down the latest changes: `git pull origin master`
 1. Create a new branch: `git checkout -b <branch_name>`
 1. Make your changes, add new files, etc.
-1. Make commits as you go on your branch
+1. Commit changes as you make them with descriptive commit messages
 1. If you create new files be sure to add them to git first `git add <file name>`

 **Submitting a patch to a challenge**